dsheikherev/separate_test_module/README.md

-This project demonstrates how to separate Android Application code and Instrumentation Tests for this application as independent Android project.
+"as_separate_module" branch demonstrates how to separate Android Application code and Instrumentation Tests for this application as independent test module placed outside the application folder.

 This is possible if you are using:
-  1. Android Studio 3.0 Beta 6 and higher
+  1. Android Studio 2.3.3
-  2. Android Gradle Plugin: 'com.android.tools.build:gradle:3.0.0-beta6' and higher It is impossible if you will use lower versions.
+  2. Android Gradle Plugin: 'com.android.tools.build:gradle:2.2.3'.
+This functionality is broken in version of plugin from 2.3.0.
+  3. Gradle Wrapper: 3.3-all

 How to run tests:
   1. Create new configuration for the test module: